What is De Re Metallica By Georgius Agricola?

 De Re Metallica illustration depicting a manual pumping system

 This De Re Metallica illustration depicts a manual pumping system to remove water from underground mines; all De Re Metallica illustrations are annotated and described in detail.
-(WikiMedia Commons)
+(Wikimedia Commons)

 Agricola relinquished his medical duties in 1530 to devote himself to writing about mining and smelting.
 He also published his first book, Bermannus; sive, de re Metallica Dialogues (Bermannus, or a Dialogue on Metallurgy), an account, told through a dialogue with a miner, of St. Joachimsthal’s mining and smelting practices.
 Bermannus was the first work to present practical knowledge in an orderly, scientific manner.

 Previously, mining and metallurgy had been secretive fields with knowledge passed down by the spoken word and rarely through writing.
 The few written accounts, almost all of classical or medieval origin, were largely erroneous or alchemistic in concept.
-Agricola was the first to disregard these sources and base his writing only on personal observation or current information that he received directly.
+Agricola was the first to disregard these sources and base his writing only on personal observations or current information that he received directly.

 Agricola’s years in St. Joachimsthal shaped the rest of his life and provided the material for most of his books.
 In 1533, he left to accept a position as town doctor in Chemnitz, just north of the Erzgebirge, where he began work on what would become De Re Metallica.
 Meanwhile, Agricola published several other books.
-In De Ortu et Cousis Subterraneorum (On Subterranean Origins and Causes), he laid the foundation of modern physical geology by discussing the origins of subterranean heat and explaining how water acts as a powerful geological force.
+He laid the foundation of modern physical geology by discussing the origins of subterranean heat and explaining how water acts as a powerful geological force in De Ortu et Cousis Subterraneorum (On Subterranean Origins and Causes).

 In De Natura Eorum Quae Effluunt e Terra (The Nature of Things that Flow from the Earth’s Interior), he describes how water forms many surface and subterranean geological features.
-In De Natura Fossilium (On Natural Fossils; the word “fossil” then referred to any material from the Earth), he described the occurrence of minerals, ores, metals, gemstones, and igneous rocks.
+In De Ortu et Cousis Subterraneorum (On Subterranean Origins and Causes) In De Natura Fossilium (On Natural Fossils); the word “fossil” then referred to any material from the Earth), he described the occurrence of minerals, ores, metals, gemstones, and igneous rocks.
 Disregarding the traditional alphabetical listing of minerals, he first attempted to classify minerals scientifically by their physical properties.

 As a true son of the Renaissance, Agricola embraced objective observation, logic, and science fundamentals.
 Throughout his work, he rejected alchemy, describing alchemical writings as “obscure” and observing that alchemists made no material contributions to society.
 Agricola also rejected the use of divining rods, which were then widely employed as prospecting tools.
 Divining rods are forked branches that, when properly held, supposedly twist downward to indicate the presence of subterranean mineral veins.
-Divining was based on the alchemistic notion that the “power” of mineralized veins attracted the forked branches of specific trees—hazel for silver, ash for copper, and pitch pine for lead and tin.
+This was based on the alchemistic notion that the “power” of mineralized veins attracted the forked branches of specific trees—hazel for silver, ash for copper, and pitch pine for lead and tin.
 Divining for gold, interestingly, required a copper divining rod.

 Ferberite (iron tungstate) specimen

 The Erzgebirge is emplaced with complex multimetal mineralization; this ferberite (iron tungstate) specimen is from the Jáchymov (Joachimsthal) region.
-(WikiMedia Commons)
+(Wikimedia Commons)

 But even though he provided the first record of divining practices, Agricola nevertheless advised prospectors to “put aside the divining rods” and search instead for outcrops, springs, float, and unusual foliage colors that might indicate the presence of nearby mineralized veins.